2004 Pacific typhoon season

-The 2004 Pacific typhoon season was an extremely active season that featured the second-highest ACE ever recorded in a single season, second only to 1997, which featured 29 named storms, nineteen typhoons, and six super typhoons.
+The 2004 Pacific typhoon season was an extremely active season, which featured 29 named storms, nineteen typhoons, and six super typhoons.
 It was an event in the annual cycle of tropical cyclone formation, in which tropical cyclones form in the western Pacific Ocean.
-The season ran throughout 2004, though most tropical cyclones typically develop between May and October.
+The season ran throughout 2004, though most tropical cyclones typically develop between May and December.
 The season's first named storm and also the first typhoon, Sudal, developed on April 4, later was reached typhoon status two days later, and became the first super typhoon of the year three days later.
-The season's last named storm, Noru, dissipated on December 21.
+The season's last named storm, Noru, dissipated on December 22.